helm/helm-www/content/en/docs/chart_template_guide/builtin_objects.md

   print out the `mychart-0.1.0`.
   - The available fields are listed in the [Charts Guide]({{< ref "/docs/topics/charts.md#the-chartyaml-file" >}})
+- `Subcharts`: This provides access to the scope (.Values, .Charts, .Releases etc.) of subcharts to the parent.
+For example `.Subcharts.mySubChart.myValue` to access the `myValue` in the `mySubChart` chart.
 - `Files`: This provides access to all non-special files in a chart.
 While you cannot use it to access templates, you can use it to access other files in the chart.
 See the section [Accessing Files]({{< ref